MortenTryti/StandardStockModel/README.md

 1. **Incorporate Real-World Market Data**
 * **Goal:** Integrate real stock market data into the model to compare simulated market sentiment with real-world trends.
-* **Why:** This would allow you to validate your model by seeing how well it predicts actual market behavior.
-You could also use real-world data to fine-tune the model and improve its accuracy.
+* **Why:** This would allow us to validate our model by seeing how well it predicts actual market behavior.
+We could also use real-world data to fine-tune the model and improve its accuracy.

 2. **Enhance the Complexity of Market Sentiment**
 * **Goal:** Introduce more complex variables into the model, such as news sentiment analysis, macroeconomic indicators (interest rates, inflation), or industry-specific trends.